Edvin-Magnusson/SQL-Projects/San Francisco Library Usage.md

 FROM IdealCustomerTable
 WHERE [IdealCustomer] = 'No Renewals'
 ````
- 246 661 of the patrons has renewen at least one item and 103 209 of the patrons has not renewed any item.
+ 246 661 of the patrons have renewed at least one item and 103 209 of the patrons have not renewed any item.

- However, this does not really paint the whole picture of the ratio between loaned items and renewals for loaned items.
+ However, this does not paint the whole picture of the ratio between loaned items and renewals for loaned items.
  So we create a new column to check the percentage of renewed items for each patron.

  ````sql
  SELECT TOP 10 *,